 The Inverted W doesn't directly lead to injuries.

-Instead, the problem with the Inverted W is that it can create a timing problem; the PAS forearm will not be in the proper position at the moment the GS foot lands and the shoulders start to rotate.
-That will tend to increase the distance, and thus the force, with which the PAS upper arm externally rotates and increase the stress on both the elbow and the shoulder.
+Instead, the problem with the Inverted W is that it can create a Timing problem where the PAS forearm is not in the proper position at the moment the GS foot lands and the shoulders start to rotate.
+That Timing problem will tend to increase the distance, and thus the force, with which the PAS upper arm externally rotates and increase the stress on both the elbow and the shoulder.

 You can see the same thing in the picture above of Mark Prior.
 The thing to notice is how much Mark Prior's shoulders have rotated, and how much his PAS elbow has pulled back, but his arm still hasn't reached 90 degrees of external rotation.